hakalong/tst/README.md

 # Announcement
 I am aware that all the plots should be created directly in my code.
-All numerical analysis, return calculationa are supported by plots and tables created directly in python.
+All numerical analysis, return calculation are supported by plots and tables created directly in python.
 Excel 3D map application only provides better visuliazation effect in What's Next section.